-As outlined in the report, whilst all the options are currently above the approved budget of £27.4m, there is no financial commitment required beyond the current contractual commitment for this design stage.
+As outlined in the report, whilst all the options are currently above the approved budget of £27.4m there is no financial commitment required beyond the current contractual commitment for this design stage.

 However, the underpass cost plan endorsed by NR suggests a cost of between £22.2 and £25.2m for the infrastructure elements of the project.
-In
+In addition to this, the Council needs to fund land assembly and the adjacent public realm bringing the total project cost to between £34.9 and £37.9m.
+Whilst no additional funding is currently requested there is clearly an identified risk to the deliverability of this project at the current point in time.

 The report details mitigation options being pursued to reduce the cost of the project and/or to secure additional external funds to support the budget.
-The report also highlights that a further report will come forward in early 2021, when the AFC version of the cost plan is received and the success of the identified mitigation options is known.
+The report also highlights that a further report will come forward in early 2021 when the AFC version of the cost plan is received and the success of the identified mitigation options is known.
 This report will allow Cabinet Members to fully asset the budget position before any further financial or contractual commitments are made.